juslop/angular-chat/README.md

 Angular files are static files from web-server point of view.
 REST API is called thru /chat-api/xxx urls with GET and POST methods.

 Django app serves angular files when in debug mode.
-It uses standard Djando authentication.
+It uses standard Django authentication.
 Create chat rooms and manage users with Django admin.